 I have a question for you.
 Let’s say you’re walking down the halls of The Home Depot, Target, Barnes & Noble, or any other retail outlet and you grab something on impulse off the shelf.

 Or here’s another one.
 Let’s say you’re surfing the web and you notice an ad for a red pair of shoes (that just happen to be the exact pair of shows you were looking at online the other day, by the way).
 You click through on the ad and before you know it, you’ve bought the shoes.

-But when you get home, you ask yourself, “Why did I buy this?
-I don’t actually need it.”
+But when they arrive, you ask yourself, “Why did I buy these?
+I don’t actually need them.”

 It’s crazy, isn’t it?

 What powerful words are being used to get you to make those kinds of purchases?

 Well, I have some good news for you.
 Marketers actually know which words you’ll respond to — based on decades of research in the direct response industry.
 And I’m ready to share those words with you today.